 - Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: Keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Serving it: we love it, and serve it, either warm with a scoop of vanilla ice cream or plain at room temperature.

-- Variations: you can add some lemon zest (together with the lemon juice) to the filling if you want a sharper lemon tone.
-Or use orange zest and juice instead as they go very well with peaches and spices.
+- Variations: You can add some lemon zest (together with the lemon juice) to the filling if you want a sharper lemon tone.
+Or use orange zest and juice instead, as they go very well with peaches and spices.
 Add some chopped pecans or walnuts to the streusel-like topping mixture for a crunchy crumble.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 Ingredients